 Specialists can address physical symptoms, identify anxious thoughts, help your child develop coping strategies, and foster problem solving.
 Professional treatment for separation anxiety disorder may include:

 Talk therapy.
-Talk therapy provides a safe place for your child to express his or her feelings.
-Having someone to listen empathetically and guide your child toward understanding his or her anxiety can be powerful treatment.
+Talk therapy provides a safe place for your child to express their feelings.
+Having someone to listen empathetically and guide your child toward understanding their anxiety can be powerful treatment.

 Play therapy.
 The therapeutic use of play is a common and effective way to get kids talking about their feelings.

 Counseling for the family.
-Family counseling can help your child counteract the thoughts that fuel his or her anxiety, while you as the parent can help your child learn coping skills.
+Family counseling can help your child counteract the thoughts that fuel their anxiety, while you as the parent can help your child learn coping skills.

 School-based counseling.
 This can help your child with separation anxiety disorder explore the social, behavioral, and academic demands of school.